The Edge : a digital production

 In 2015 The Edge was showcased in Keen’s International Ocean Film Tour.
 This year the film will show this Sunday Nov 5, 2017 in Montreal.

 Jackson Hole WILD, a company “dedicated to promoting public awareness and stewardship of wildlife” will be hosting a wildlife conservation film festival in which The Edge will be one of 15 films to be screened.

-The film showed on the International Film Tour in the United States and 10 countries in Europe, including Belgium, Germany, Denmark, Great Britain, Italy, Luxemburg, the Netherlands, and Switzerland.
+The film has gained global attention, shown on the International Film Tour in the United States and 10 countries in Europe including: Belgium, Germany, Denmark, Great Britain, Italy, Luxemburg, the Netherlands, and Switzerland.

 With influence of award winning cinematographer Joe Romeiro, Steer Films’ Creative Producer and Director Carlos Toro and Director of Photography Ryan Sherwood, a digital film production was created, showcasing the natural beauty of one of the ocean’s largest ocean predators, sharks.

 The Edge places focus on the misconception of sharks and the fear inducing way in which they are portrayed in mainstream culture/ cinema.
 Providing the viewer with this new perspective, the film aims to promote the evolution of public opinion.

 “[Sharks] have paid a huge price since the movie Jaws because of people’s irrational fear of them,” says Romeiro.
 “In the same breath [though], they have grown to be one of the most iconic animals on Earth.”

 Steer Films, a providence, R.I. based Film Company, took on Romeiro’s project because of its appeal as a unexplored area with an important story to tell.
 The company, headed by Toro, specializes in digital production of short films, pairing aesthetic footage with client stories.